How Technology is Improving the Lives of People with Disabilities

 Wearable and Internet of Things Connecting Everything

 Being able to have environmental control through self-adjusting, automated and connected systems may have changed the lives of people.
-For disables, things may be getting better because the ability to monitor security, cooling
+For disables, things may be getting better because the ability to monitor security, cooling and heating systems, and make adjustments remotely gives them not only independence but also peace of mind.

 Disabled persons can now have remotely monitored accessories and equipment at home.
 For example, a person who is bedridden can use a remote to adjust the temperature of the heating system.